UCSD-E4E/baboons-on-the-move/cxx/README.md

 ```
  $ cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INTERPROCEDURAL_OPTIMIZATION=True
 ```

+You should pass `-DUSE_CUDE=True` in the above step if you want to use CUDA and your system's OpenCV install was built with CUDA.

 Finally, build the project with `make` (you can also tell CMake to generate build files for the Ninja build system, which may be faster):
 ```